samuelcardillo/StarCitizen-AI/README.md

 - If you go in the personas, you can delete the `threadId` individually, a new one will automatically be generated when relaunched, giving you an entirely clean context to play with
 - Assistant tools are updated automatically everytime you launch the code so you can have fun with `confs/tools.js`
+- You can use XVASynth instead of ElevenLabs (saves money I guess) by modifying the personas JSON.
+- An HTTP(S) server is running automatically on port `:5446` (you can change on `/confs/server.json`) with a working client-server exemple (files in `/webfiles`)

 ## Add more tools